 The itinerary is based on our own travels as a couple through Bolivia, and closely follows the route we took.
 For details about who we are and how we travel, head over to our about page.

-Our journey, like many, came mid-way through a South America trip on a travel career break.
+Our own journey in Bolivia came mid-way through a South America trip on a travel career break.
 We crossed into Bolivia from Peru on Lake Titicaca, and ended in Chile after touring the Bolivian salt flats.

 However, the itinerary can be adjusted easily to suit any entry and exit points.
 At the end I’ve also suggested some additional locations for a longer stay in the country.